 Monitored Alarm System

-Your new house may include an attached garage or it may include a detached garage.
+Your new house may include an attached garage or it may include a detached garage, or nothing at all.

-But what if it only includes space on your property for you to build your own garage?
+In some locations it may only include space on your property for you to build your own garage.
 That can happen.

 If your new house does not include a garage and you really want to build one, you will need to include that in your budget.